skwasjer/IbanNet/README.md

 ## Usage

 #### Parse
-The simplest way to use this library is to use the static Parse method:
+The simplest way to use this library is to use the static `Parse` method:

 ```csharp
 Iban iban = Iban.Parse("NL91ABNA0417164300");
 ```

-When parsing fails, a IbanFormatException is thrown, which contains a property Result which indicates the type of error that occurred.
+When parsing fails, an `IbanFormatException` is thrown, which contains a property Result which indicates the type of error that occurred.

 #### TryParse

-To parse an IBAN without throwing an exception use TryParse.
+To parse an IBAN without throwing an exception use `TryParse`.

 ```csharp
 Iban iban;